Galvanic Cells

 For example, copper (more reactive), placed into a silver ion solution (less reactive), leads to copper oxidisation and silver reduction – observable by the development of a characteristic blue colour from the copper ions and the deposition of silver on the copper electrode.

-In Galvanic cells, oxidation and reduction reactions occur simultaneously while separated into two different beakers connected by a salt bridge.
-Oxidation occurs at the anode and reduction occurs at the cathode. .
+In galvanic cells, oxidation and reduction reactions occur simultaneously while separated into two different beakers connected by a salt bridge.
+Oxidation occurs at the anode and reduction occurs at the cathode.

-Calculating EMF of Galvanic Cells (Review)
+Calculating Electrical Potential of Galvanic Cells

-The electromotive force (EMF) of a cell is the voltage developed but he redox reaction.
 Using the standard potential table which is provided to you on the NESA data sheet:

-The copper (Cu) oxidation potential: –0.34V
+The copper (Cu) oxidation potential: `E^{\circ} = -0.34 \text{ V}`

 Anode equation: